Cavorter/cavort/content/posts/2011-10-12-thoughts-on-a-new-module-base.md

 </ol>
 The proposed change resolves being able to maintain a nice and even layout while still maintaining the ability to make easy changes.
 The implementation seems fairly straightforward as well since it can use pretty common parts.

 However I think my biggest concern is about part count for the base modules.
-These days my quarter block bases use exactly 14 parts at an average cost of $2.72 per base. (<a href="http://www.cavort.org/wp-content/uploads/2011/10/Micropolis_Module_Base_(Minimal).lxf">LDD File for reference</a>)
+These days my quarter block bases use exactly 14 parts at an average cost of $2.72 per base. ([LDD File for reference](http://www.cavort.org/wp-content/uploads/2011/10/Micropolis_Module_Base_(Minimal).lxf))
 <table>
 <caption>Minimal Quarter Block Base Cost Breakdown</caption>